jcollard/VibeDC/CombatHierarchy.md

 #### `CombatUnit.ts`
 **Purpose:** Interface for combat-ready characters (stats, abilities, classes) **Exports:** `CombatUnit` interface
-**Key Properties:** name, health, mana, speed, actionTimer, spriteId, abilities **Action Timer System:**
+**Key Properties:** name, health, mana, speed, actionTimer, spriteId, abilities, isPlayerControlled **Action Timer System:**
 - actionTimer: Current AT value (0-100+), increases by speed * deltaTime * multiplier
 - Starts at 0 at combat start
 - When reaches 100+, unit is ready to take their turn
-- Used by ActionTimerPhaseHandler for turn order calculation **Implementations:** HumanoidUnit, MonsterUnit
+- Used by ActionTimerPhaseHandler for turn order calculation **Player Control System:**
+- isPlayerControlled: boolean getter - distinguishes player units from enemies
+- Set to true during deployment for party members
+- Set to false for enemy units
+- Used for team identification in pathfinding and AI
+- Serialized/deserialized with unit data
+**Implementations:** HumanoidUnit, MonsterUnit
 **Used By:** All unit-related components, rendering, combat logic